Synergizing Large Language Models and Task-specific Models for Time Series Anomaly Detection: Experiment

 \subsection{Hyperparameter Sensitivity}

 We investigate the impact of several factors on CoLLaTe's performance, including $d$ in Eq.\ref{eq:scaleScore}, patch size for $D_{inter}$ and $D_{intra}$, learning rate, and $\hat{\lambda}_1$ and $\hat{\lambda}_2$ in Eq.\ref{eq:lossFit}.
 Notably, when $\hat{\lambda}_1$ and $\hat{\lambda}_2$ vary within $[0.01, 0.9]$, the change in CoLLaTe's F1 score is within 0.01.
 Thus, our analysis primarily focuses on the effects of $d$, patch size, and learning rate.
 In Fig.\ref{fig:patchSen}, we examine CoLLaTe's F1 score as the patch size of $D_{inter}$ and $D_{intra}$ varies from 2 to 7, and the learning rate changes from 0.001 to 0.007.
 As shown in Fig.\ref{fig:patchSen}, the F1 score improves as both the patch size and learning rate decrease.
 CoLLaTe performs better with smaller patch sizes because larger patch sizes that exceed the length of contextual anomalies lead to smaller $D_{inter}$.
 In such cases, since both contextual anomalies and point anomalies have small $D_{inter}$ and large $D_{intra}$, distinguishing between these anomaly types becomes difficult, thereby degrading CoLLaTe's performance.
 In Fig.\ref{fig:dSen}, we evaluate CoLLaTe's F1 score as $d$ ranges from 0.01 to 2 and the learning rate varies from 0.001 to 0.007.
-As illustrated in Fig.\ref{fig:dSen}, the F1 score increases as $d$ grows.
-Additionally, CoLLaTe's performance becomes more stable across different learning rates as $d$ increases.
-Furthermore, smaller learning rates generally lead to better performance when $d$ is within the range $[0.01, 2]$.